Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 When we install solar on a metal roof, we take out an existing roof screw from its hole on and replace it with a thicker gauge roof screw when we install our Schletter L-foot, which has a water sealant on the bottom of it.

 The only disadvantage of this process is when an existing roof screw was not properly screwed in.
 Sometimes our installers find they have been screwed in at an angle.
 When they encounter this situation, they simply find another screw to remove/replace nearby.
 The screw that was improperly screwed in is then sealed by our team with Sikaflex to prevent a leak.
-The team is thorough.
+Our team is thorough.

 Our Install Process: We place the mounting feet on the roof, and for each section of the roof, there’s a single point of penetration.